 Disclaimer

-Bernese Mountain Dogs’ Pros and Cons & More Interesting Facts!
+Bernese Mountain Dog Pros and Cons – An In-Depth Look

 Do you think loyalty does not exist in this cruel world anymore?
-If your answer is yes, you probably haven’t met a Bernese Mountain dog.
+You probably haven’t met a Bernese Mountain dog if you answer yes.

-Bernese mountain dogs are very playful and protective around the people they are familiar with, so they are more than safe to be around children.
-You may leave a child with a Bernese dog without having to care for the child’s safety.
-Bernese, due to their friendliness and mellow personality, make the best family dogs.
+Bernese Mountain Dogs are very playful and protective around the people they are familiar with, so they are more than safe around children.
+You may leave a child with a Bernese dog without caring for their safety.
+Bernese makes the best family dogs due to their friendliness and mellow personality.

-Whether you live alone or you are a family, Bernese Mountain dogs are a perfect pet.
-However, like every breed, there exists Bernese Mountain Dogs’ pros and cons which are stated here, in detail, along with other important facts about the Bernese breed that an owner must be familiar with.
+Whether you live alone or are a family, Bernese Mountain dogs are perfect pets.
+However, like every breed, Bernese Mountain Dog pros and cons exist, which are stated in detail, along with other important facts about the Bernese breed that an owner must be familiar with.

 So scroll down and get to know this delightful true-hearted dog better and be ready to fall in love with the wide-eyed Bernese beauty.